eGax/arch-pkgbuild-trenchbroom/README.md

 The purpose of this is to enable Arch and Arch based distro users to install the last official release of TrenchBroom 2023.1.
-In case of no control of the AUR version or when pkgbuild breaks from Arch or TrenchBroom changes requiring attention, etc.
+This a backup of the AUR entry https://aur.archlinux.org/packages/trenchbroom-bin

 To install TB in your Arch distro of choice from a terminal :